 - Averted in Fallout 3 and Fallout: New Vegas, where guns will eject casings as they're fired (and in the latter, you may collect them to craft new bullets).
 However, Fallout 2 plays it straight in one peculiar instance.
 If you take Marcus to the doctor in Vault City, he'll remove a massive amount of munitions that have ended up lodged in Marcus' thick hide over the years, and give it to you.
 It is all received as intact and usable.
 Apparently Marcus walked around with several pounds of bullets and a few unexploded grenades stuck in his back.

 - The icons for the "Deep Impact" and "Double Tap" perks in Call of Duty: World at War show the entire cartridge in flight, rather than just the bullet as in their icons in the previous game.
 This continues for the "Hardened" perk's icon in Call of Duty: Black Ops.

-- Bullet Bills fly with their casings intact.
+- Super Mario Bros.: Bullet Bills (based off artillery shells in design) fly with their casings intact.

 - Pick an old-school cartoon.
 Shotguns would usually release a cloud of little round pellets, but with very few exceptions, any other guns would fire whole cartridges.

 - Apparently, AFP and Yahoo!
 News also do not understand this.